André Bahia: Shonan Bellmare

 It was announced on 19 December 2014 that Bahia left Brazil for Japan to join J1 League side Shonan Bellmare, signing a two–year contract.
 Upon joining the club, he was given a number four shirt for the side.
 He moved to Japan, where his former Feyenoord teammates, Shinji Ono and Ryo Miyaichi are from.

 Bahia made his Shonan Bellmare debut, where he started the whole game, in a 3–1 loss against Urawa Red Diamonds in the opening game of the season.
 Since making his debut for the club, Bahia quickly became a first team regular for the side.
 Between 10 May 2015 and 30 May 2015, Bahia helped the side earning three clean sheets following two wins and one draw.
 Throughout the season, Bahia's performance in the number of matches helped the side earn eighth place in the table.
 In the September 2015 interview with WEB magazine, Bahia spoke out the playing style in Japan.
 Despite being sidelined towards the end of the 2015 season, he finished the season at Shonan Bellmare, making 32 appearances in all competitions.
 He was named the club's MVP of the season.

 In the 2016 season, Bahia continued to feature in the first team as centre–back position for the second time this season.
 He then helped the side earn the first two wins with clean sheets against Yokohama F. Marinos and Sagan Tosu.
-It wasn't until on 9 July 2016 when Bahia scored his first goal for the club, in a 1–0 win over Albirex Niigata.
+On 9 July 2016, Bahia scored his first goal for the club, in a 1–0 win over Albirex Niigata.
 His performance against Albirex Niigata earned him a spot for the Best Eleven in Matchday 2 of the League Second Stage.
 Then, on 30 July 2016, he scored again, which was his second goal for the club, in a 3–2 loss against Kawasaki Frontale.
 For the rest of the 2016 season, Bahia continued to regain his place, as Shonan Bellmore were relegated to J2 League.
 At the end of the 2016 season, he went on to make thirty–five appearances and scoring two times in all competitions.